JuliaEnergy/PowerDynamics.jl/test/OpenIPSL_test/ModelTransferRules.md

      - Loads the OpenIPSL library
      - Simulates the corresponding OpenIPSL test case
      - Extracts relevant variables to CSV format using `filterSimulationResults`
+     - for debuggin, it is sometimes usefull to alxo export a "extended" version, that one is ignored in gitignore and should not ever be added to git.

     **BOTH scripts can by copied from GENCLS tests and slighlty adapted!**